SoK: Anti-Facial Recognition Technology: Attacking to Disrupt Face Pre-processing

-Face detection extracts well-centered head shots from raw images.
+\para{Preventing Face Detection.} Face detection extracts well-centered headshots from raw images.
 The commonly used face detection systems~\cite{zhang2016joint} rely on DNNs to accurately infer the location of faces in an image.
-To disrupt face detection, existing AFR tools leverage the concept of ``adversarial perturbations'' against DNN models.
+To prevent effective face detection/extraction, the AFR goal is to produce an adversarial $x'$ such that $\mathcal{G}(x') = z$, where $z$ is a useless result that cannot be passed on to $\mathcal{F}$.
+To create $x'$, existing AFR tools leverage ``adversarial perturbations'' against DNN models.
 Adversarial perturbations are a well-studied phenomenon in the field of adversarial machine learning.
-These carefully crafted, pixel-based perturbations, when added to an image, can cause DNNs to produce wrong classification results({e.g.,\/}~\cite{madry2017towards,cwattack,chen2018ead,bao2020sparse}).
-Typically, the perturbations are generated using an iterative optimization procedure that maximizes the likelihood of model misbehavior while minimizing perturbation visibility.
-The generation procedure varies depending on \pr's knowledge on \adv (e.g. white-box vs black-box, see Table~\ref{tab:taxonomy}).
+These carefully crafted, pixel-based perturbations, when added to an image, can cause DNNs to produce wrong classification results ({e.g.,\/}~\cite{madry2017towards,cwattack,chen2018ead,bao2020sparse}).
+Perturbations are generated using an iterative optimization procedure that maximizes the likelihood of model misbehavior while minimizing perturbation visibility.
+The generation procedure varies depending on \pr's knowledge of \adv~(e.g. white vs. black box, see Table~\ref{tab:taxonomy}).

-AFR tools using adversarial perturbations can be further divided into two types, based on how the perturbation is added to images.
-They can be directly added to digital images if \pr~has direct access to these images or fabricated as physical objects that \pr~can carry ({e.g.,\/} an adversarial T-shirt) or place on cameras.
+AFR tools using adversarial perturbations can be subdivided based on how the perturbation is added to images.
+They can be directly added to digital images if \pr~has direct access to these images or fabricated as physical objects that \pr~can wear ({e.g.,\/} an adversarial T-shirt) or place on cameras.

-\para{Directly modifying digital images.} Using AFR tools, users who post images online can directly add adversarial perturbations to these images before posting them ({\em e.g.\/},~\cite{xue2020socialguard, treu2021fashion}).
-In this way, users can ensure that those properly perturbed images cannot be used by FR systems to extract any face information.